gioodm/gioodm.github.io/content/project/sound-classification/index.md

 #### **Background**
 - The auditory system processes sound through several neuronal structures, with increasing complexity as the signal moves from the cochlea to the auditory cortex.
-- Machine learning techniques have been applied to fMRI data analysis to detect brain activation patterns linked to cognitive states, but less is known about sound processing in subcortical regions like the cochlear nucleus (CN), superior olivary complex (SOC), inferior colliculus (IC), and medial geniculate body (MGB).
+- Machine Learning (ML) techniques have been applied to fMRI data analysis to detect brain activation patterns linked to cognitive states, but less is known about sound processing in subcortical regions like the cochlear nucleus (CN), superior olivary complex (SOC), inferior colliculus (IC), and medial geniculate body (MGB).

 #### **Materials and Methods**
 - **Dataset:** fMRI responses to seven sound categories (human speech, voice, animal sounds, music, tools, nature sounds, monkey calls) across four brain regions in ten subjects.